HashSociety/hackout_backend/README.md

 ![db](images/db.png)
 ## Getting Started

+## Tech Stack
+### Frontend
+#### Capacitor (Ionic)
+Capacitor allows you to convert your web app (built with React) into a native app, which is crucial for creating a mobile travel companion application.
+It bridges the gap between web and native development.

+#### React
+React is a popular and efficient JavaScript library for building user interfaces.
+It provides a responsive and interactive front end for your app.

+#### TypeScript
+TypeScript is a statically typed superset of JavaScript that helps catch type-related errors early in development, enhancing code quality and maintainability.

+#### ReactQuery
+ReactQuery is a library that simplifies data fetching and state management in React applications.
+It can improve the performance and maintainability of your app by handling data retrieval and caching.

+#### ReactRouter
+ReactRouter is used for managing the routing and navigation within your React application, ensuring a smooth and organized user experience.

+#### Android SDK
+This is essential for building Android applications.
+It provides the tools, libraries, and APIs necessary for developing Android apps.

+### Backend
+#### FASTApi
+FASTApi is a modern, fast (high-performance), web framework for building APIs with Python.
+It's suitable for creating the server-side logic and API endpoints for your app.
 Before running the application, you need to install the required dependencies.
 You can do this using `pip`.

+### Database
+#### Firebase
+Firebase offers real-time database and authentication services, making it an excellent choice for a travel companion app that requires features like user authentication, real-time updates, and data storage.
+Used here for authentication

+#### MySQL
+MySQL is a relational database management system.
+It can be used to store structured data and ensure data consistency and integrity, which may be necessary for certain aspects of your application.
+Used here for user and room data management.

+### Hosting
+#### Render
+Render is a cloud hosting platform that can host both frontend and backend applications.
+It offers scalability and ease of deployment, which is important for ensuring your app can handle varying levels of traffic.
+Used here to host FASTApi app.

 ```bash
 pip install fastapi[all] aiomysql pyrebase4